-The Latest: Congolese surgeon ‘touched’ at Nobel Peace award
+The Latest: Lawyer Clooney says client’s Nobel sends message

 In a statement, The Mukwege Foundation says the award granted Friday to the Congolese gynecological surgeon and to Yazidi activist Nadia Murad sends “a clear message that sexual violence in wars is unacceptable and must stop.”

-Mukwege is a special advisor to the foundation that works to end sexual violence in wars.
+Mukwege is a special adviser to the foundation that works to end sexual violence in wars.

 The foundation says it will “continue to work with Dr. Mukwege and his team, as well as Nadia Murad, towards a world in which sexual violence as a method of warfare is abolished and survivors receive the care they need.”